gizatechxyz/Giza-Hub/verifiable_principal_component_analysis/tutorial/PrincipalComponentsAnalysisTutorial.md

 ### Testing the model

-Now that we have implemented all the necessary functions for PCA, we can finally test our classification model.
-We begin by creating a new separate test file named `test.cairo` and import all the necessary Orion libraries, including our X values and y values found in the generated folder.
+Now that we have implemented all the necessary functions for PCA, we can finally test our dimensionality reduction algorithm.
+We begin by creating a new separate test file named `test.cairo` and import all the necessary Orion libraries, including our X values and y and Xstd values found in the generated folder.
 We also import all the key functions for PCA from the `helper.cairo` file, as we will rely on them to construct the model.

 ```rust
 #[cfg(test)]